SP1029/Automation-Time/README.md

 # Automation Time

-- In the CS253 (Introduction to Software Development) Course, I learned to write bash scripts for basic tasks, such as file searching using the grep command.
+- In the CS253 (Introduction to Software Development) Course, I learned to write bash scripts for basic tasks, such as searching for strings through files using the grep command, which would have otherwise taken too much time if done manually.

 - After that, I wanted to know if we could control the keyboard and mouse using scripts to automate some basic tasks...